 Now that we know why construction toys is so much fun for kids (and not just boys!), I'll show you my favorite excavators.

 Overall Best Excavator: Bruder Cat® 02445/02446

 Bruder is known for are good construction toys, and I've written about it before, because whatever I buy from it, from:

 - cement trucks

 - to excavators

 I know that they are always well made, are sturdy, can take a beating, and are really very lifelike.

-The excavator's crane can rotate 360º and you can even lock the crane arm so that it stays in one position.
+The crane of the excavator can rotate 360º and you can even lock the crane arm so that it remains in one position.